vippsas/vipps-woocommerce/readme.txt

  * 'vippsStatusCheckErrorHandler' - A filter that should return function taking a statustext and an error object.
 It receives the default error handler, and is called when checking the order status with ajax for some reason ends up in an error.

 == Changelog ==

+= 2022.03.01 version 1.8.13 =
+* Typo that accidentally destroyed the Woocommerce endpoints page fixed (thanks to @stivenson2005 at wp.org)

 = 2022.02.28 version 1.8.12 =
 * Support for Vipps Checkout alternative checkout page